 So far the concert is still going on, but that could change.
 More importantly, the border between Canada and the US is closed right now.
-It’s hard to say if the border will be opened by the time this trip is supposed to happen.
-The hostel we’re staying at cancelled our reservation but they are also closed and won’t be reopened during our trip.
-I got an email saying our flight has changed, meaning we won’t land in Portland until the next day.
+It’s hard to say if the border will be open by the time this trip is supposed to happen.
+The hostel we’re staying at cancelled our reservation, but they are also closed and won’t be reopened during our trip.
+I got an email saying our flight has changed, meaning we won’t land in Portland until the next day (if it all).

 I’m not stressed, anxious, or sad that the only travel I had for 2020 is likely getting cancelled.
 This statement might seem ridiculous to some, but if this situation had happened a few years ago I would have been devastated.
-I would have put on a calm demeanour and said I was fine, but inside I wouldn’t have been fine at all.
+I would have put on a calm demeanor and said I was fine, but inside I wouldn’t have been fine at all.
 Since I was 21 I’ve taken at least one trip a year to somewhere that’s new-to-me.
-Knowing I have a trip to go in the future helps to keep me focused and optimistic about the feature.
+Knowing I have a trip to go on in the future helps to keep me focused and optimistic.
 When I’m not travelling, or when I don’t have an upcoming trip planned I start to feel anxious and depressed.
 Update: my Portland trip has been postponed until July 2021 at the earliest.